-Last October I was part of a panel of photographers having conversations about photography and life that Michael Wilson put together.
-For my part of the presentation I talked about the importance of photos in context of a book I made for my mom’s life celebration earlier that year.
+Last October I was part of a panel about photography that Michael Wilson put together.
+I talked about the importance of photos in context of a book I made for my mom’s life celebration earlier that year.

 My friend Erik from California was in the audience that evening.
 He thought it was a moving story and encouraged me to try and recapture the audio portion.

-So this time last year I rambled for 9 minutes into a microphone, sent it along and filed it away.
+So I rambled for 9 minutes into a microphone, sent it along and filed it away.

 I had no idea what I was in for.
 By the time it finished I could barely whisper, “Thank you.”

 So many powerful feelings of remembrance, and tears.
-He transformed my words with images from the book, recorded video up in the mountains of California and added type from my mom to bookend the piece.
+He transformed my words with images from the book, added video from his home in the mountains of California and added type from my mom to bookend the piece.

 I’m so glad this short film exists.
 If you’re feeling sturdy, or less than sturdy for that matter, here it is: